spatialcarpentry/spatialcarpentry.github.io/index.md

 ---
 layout: page
-title: Spatial Data Bootcamp
+title: Spatial Data Boot Camp
 tagline:
 ---
 {% include JB/setup %}

-This Spatial Data Bootcamp site and boot camps are sponsored by the iPlant Collaborative and the Arizona Environmental Grid Infrastructure Service (AEGIS).
+This Spatial Data Boot Camp site and boot camps are sponsored by the iPlant Collaborative and the Arizona Environmental Grid Infrastructure Service (AEGIS).

 ## One day Intro to SDBC (Spatial Data Boot Camp)

 This boot camp modeled after successful software carpentry boot camps, is designed to introduce researchers to various data formats, open source tools to manage, share and visualize spatial data.

-#### Target audience:
+### Target audience:

 Researchers working with data that containing location/positional information (lat, long) and need to: